dl200010/vpn-firewall/README.md

 # How to Use

+* Install the files in the gentoo folder by
+  * Coping the files, or
-Either copy the files yourself, or you can add the https://github.com/dl200010/dl-overlay portage overlay and emerge it, but portage will not install the /etc/openvpn/* files.
+  * Use the https://github.com/dl200010/dl-overlay portage overlay and "emerge net-vpn/vpn-firewall".
-Those will have to be manually setup as part of the openVPN install with your connection files.
-Modify /etc/vpnfirewall/config to point to your openvpn.conf file and your local IPv4 network.
+* Modify /etc/vpnfirewall/config to point to your openvpn.conf file and your local IPv4 network.
+* Edit /etc/init.d/openvpn to add "need vpnfirewall" to the end of "depend()".
-Use "/etc/init.d/vpnfirewall start" to start right away.
+* Use "/etc/init.d/vpnfirewall start" to start right away.
-Use "rc-update add vpnfirewall default" to auto start when booting up.
+* Use "rc-update add vpnfirewall default" to auto start when booting up.
-Edit "/etc/init.d/openvpn" to add "need vpnfirewall" to the end of "depend()"

 # Forks, Patches, Testers, Comments, etc.